rszwajko/vnc-keymaps/README.md

 1. use ucs2keysym() method to convert Unicode code to X11 keysym code.
 Functionality is part of `xorg-server-1.12.2/hw/xquartz/keysym2ucs.c` that was ported to TypeScript.
 2. map keysym code to mnemonic name using `keysym_to_name` mapping based on [XKB mappings](https://github.com/xkbcommon/libxkbcommon/blob/master/src/ks_tables.h)
 3. check if there is a mapping for that name in the keymap for the chosen keyboard layout.
 The keymaps are in Qemu format.
 In Qemu they are used to enforce a keyboard layout (-k switch).
-4. resolved mapping consist of the Qemu keycode coressponding to physical key and a list of modifieres i.e. shift, altgr, control.
+4. resolved mapping consist of the Qemu keycode corresponding to physical key and a list of modifiers i.e. shift, altgr, control.

 Example: